Learning Action Conditions from Instructional Manuals for Instruction Understanding: Models

 \section{Models}

-To benchmark the proposed task, we mainly consider two types of models: (1) \textbf{Non-contextualized} pairwise prediction model takes only the two text segments of interest at a time and make the trinary (directed) relation predictions, \ie \texttt{NULL}, \textit{precondition}, and \textit{postcondition}; (2) \textbf{Contextualized} model also makes the relation prediction for every pair of input segments, but the model takes as inputs the whole instruction paragraphs so the contexts of the segments are preserved.
-The two models are both based off pretrained language models, and the relation prediction modules are multi-layer perceptrons (MLPs) added on top of the language models' outputs.
+Our proposed heuristics do not assume specific model architecture to be applicable, and to benchmark the proposed task, we mainly consider two types of \textbf{base models}: (1) \textbf{Non-contextualized} model takes only the \textit{two text segments} of interest at a time and make the \textit{pairwise} trinary (directed) relation predictions, \ie \texttt{NULL}, \textit{precondition}, and \textit{postcondition}; (2) \textbf{Contextualized} model also makes the relation predictions for every pair of input segments, but the inputs include the whole instruction article so the contexts are preserved.
+The two models are both based off pretrained language models (the non-contextualized model is essentially a standard transformer-based language model finetuned for classification tasks), and the relation prediction modules are multi-layer perceptrons (MLPs) added on top of the language models' outputs.
 Cross-entropy loss is used for training.